heckman/photos-server/README.md

 `JXA` to communicate with Apple Photos.
 The third incorporates these functions into a single script that also encapsulates the server powered by `tcpserver`.

+The `tcpserver` branch has been adopted as main for publication.

+## License

+This project is shared under the GNU v3.0 General Public License, except for the two SVGs embedded in the server, whose copyrights are not held by me:

+- The 'broken image' icon was created for Netscape Navigatorby Marsh Chamberlin (<https://dataglyph.com>).
+The SVG code, [found here](https://gist.github.com/diachedelic/cbb7fdd2271afa52435b7d4185e6a4ad), was hand-coded by github user [diachedelic](https://gist.github.com/diachedelic).

+- The 'sad mac' icon was created for Apple Inc. by Susan Kare (<https://kareprints.com>).
+I hand-crafted the SVG code.